10 Best CFD Brokers & Platforms in Comparison (List 2025)

 List of the 10 Best CFD Platforms:

-This section reviews each of the top 10 CFD brokers, focusing on key facts and insights from our personal testing and review process.
+In this section, we provide a short review of each of the top 10 CFD brokers, focusing on key facts like regulation, leverage, spreads, fees, platforms, customer support, trade execution, along with insights from our personal testing and review process.

-FP Markets excels with its competitive spreads and exceptional customer service, making it our second-best CFD broker.
+FP Markets excels with its competitive spreads and exceptional customer service, making it the best CFD broker in our comparison.
 When we started using their platform, it was clear that FP Markets is designed with both beginners and experienced traders in mind.
 The interface is clean and intuitive, making navigating various tools and features easy.
 The broker offers a wide range of CFDs, including forex, indices, and commodities, providing ample opportunities for diverse trading strategies.

 FP Markets CFD Trading and Assets